In the centre of Denmark's largest wilderness - National Park Thy - lies Lodbjerg Lighthouse.

 As a visitor, you can access the lighthouse for a modest fee.

 From the top of the lighthouse you have a fantastic view of a rugged landscape, dominated by the dune plantation, the dunes and the rugged sea dunes.

 You can look at the Limfjord to the south, far inland to the east and let your gaze glide over unspoiled nature to the north.

 Lodbjerg Lighthouse was restored in 2019 and has a beautiful exhibition with the lighthouse's history from the beginning of construction until today.

 In the lighthouse keeper's residence, volunteers run a small café, which offers coffee and cake.

 An automatic door opener / shutter has been installed in Lodbjerg Lighthouse.
 This means that the lighthouse is open every day from 07:00 - 21:00.

-The lighthouse is also the starting point for hikes into one of Thy's most unspoiled natural landscape - the sand dunes between Lodbjerg and Lyngby.
+The lighthouse is the starting point for walks out into Thy's most pristine natural landscape - the dunes between Lodbjerg and Lyngby.

-Lodbjerg Fyr has a café serving coffee and cake.
-Close to the lighthouse there is a shelter and campfire site.
+Close to the lighthouse there is a cozy campfire site and shelter.